sketchplugins/plugin-directory/README.md

 - [SketchTextSourcer](https://github.com/hamidp/sketchtextsourcer), by Hamid Palo: Sketch plugin for easily populating a bunch of text layers from a source.
 - [SketchTurbo](https://github.com/usagimaru/SketchTurbo), by usagimaru: A plugin for Sketch that adjusts scroll speed on a canvas.
 - [Sketchy Pies](https://github.com/abynim/sketchy-pies), by Aby Nimbalkar: A Sketch plugin to magically convert regular circle layers into pie charts!
+- [slice-it](https://github.com/deepakshrma/sketch-slice-it), by xdeepakv: Slice-it tool, Export the slices from the local sketch file in png,jpeg,svg
 - [slicer](https://github.com/ozzik/slicer), by Oz Pinhas: Your friendly Sketch slicing helper
 - [Slinky](https://github.com/finchalyzer/slinky), by Finch.io: Export your Sketch designs as HTML email templates
 - [smartboards](https://github.com/elihorne/smartboards), by Eli Horne: Smartboards aims to make managing and exporting artboards easier in Sketch.